 5. What will happen to the portfolio at the end of the term?

-- Finally, deciding what happens to the portfolio after the term is vital.
+- Deciding what happens to the portfolio after the term is vital.
 Options include returning it to the student as a record of their work, using it as a tool for future course development, or having students present their portfolios as part of a final showcase or review session.

 While Valerie-Gold et al. originally conceptualized their framework with a focus on college classrooms, the universality and adaptability of their approach make it highly relevant for other educational levels as well.
 This is precisely why I find it important to share their insights here.
 The framework’s emphasis on structure, content, assessment, evaluation, and post-term utilization of portfolios offers valuable guidance that can be effectively applied across a wide spectrum of educational settings, from primary to high school levels.